schuchert/wikispaces/pages/FitNesse.Tutorials.2.md

 {:toc}
 [[FitNesse.Tutorials|<--Back]] or [[FitNesse.Tutorials.ScriptTables|Next Tutorial--->]]
 # Introduction
 A Query table is a means of performing a single query and verifying the results.
-A typical test might use [[http://fitnesse.org/FitNesse.UserGuide.SliM.DecisionTable|Slim Decision Tables]] to insert a large data set and then Query tables to verify that the correct sub-set of the data is returned from the query.
+A typical test might use [Slim Decision Tables](http://fitnesse.org/FitNesse.UserGuide.SliM.DecisionTable) to insert a large data set and then Query tables to verify that the correct sub-set of the data is returned from the query.

 This tutorial begins with a basic introduction of Query tables, but it assumes a basic understanding of Decision tables.
 If you are not familiar with Decision Tables, work through [[FitNesse.Tutorials.1|this tutorial first]].
-Along the way, we'll look at what it takes to produce query results manually and then review a small tool available from [[http://github.com/schuchert/queryresultbuilder/tree/master|github]] to produce these results automatically.
+Along the way, we'll look at what it takes to produce query results manually and then review a small tool available from [github](http://github.com/schuchert/queryresultbuilder/tree/master) to produce these results automatically.

 As a final note, this tutorial picks up where [[FitNesse.Tutorials.1|this tutorial]] left off.
 However, you can start with these source files using the tag FitNesse.Tutorials.2.Start, see [[FitNesse.Tutorials.WorkingFromGitHub|here]] for details: